matthewdeuschle/Titanic-Shiny-Application/README.md

     GitHub Repo: https://github.com/diogoaurelio/titanicShinyApp

-2. For more information about Kaggle Titanic challenge visit: https://www.kaggle.com/c/titanic-gettingStarted
+2. For more information about the Kaggle Titanic challenge visit: https://www.kaggle.com/c/titanic-gettingStarted

 3. For more inspiration about the Kaggle Titanic challenge visit Tevor's R tutorial here: